kathrynhabib/kathrynhabib/README.md

 ## Skills
 Languages: Java, Python, HTML

+## My Projects
+### Scram!
+Scram! is a Google Chrome extension that analyzes job descriptions, flags patterns linked to scams, and protects applicants from deceptive postings.

+### VOrg
+VOrg is an app for both Vassar organization members and executive board members to post, find, and RSVP to org events.

 <!--
 **kathrynhabib/kathrynhabib** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.